Learn more about Teach Dual Credit Indiana in our program overview flyer, or browse additional questions below.

 How do I apply for Teach Dual Credit Indiana?

 In order to be eligible for Teach Dual Credit Indiana, teachers must apply via an online application to participate in this grant-funded opportunity.
 Click here to read more about the application process.

-Will every dual credit teacher who is an accepted applicant be able to complete 18 credit hours?
+Will every teacher who is accepted into the program be able to complete 18 credit hours?

 Course Registration Questions